ichuang/pyqsp/README.md

 This package provides such conditions and algorithms, and automatically treats a few common conventions, with options to modify the code in basic ways to encompass others.
 These conventions are enumerated in the recent pedagogical work [A Grand Unification of Quantum Algorithms](https://arxiv.org/abs/2105.02859), and the QSP phase-finding algorithms we treat can be broken roughly into three types:
 - :hammer: The `laurent` method employs techniques originated in [Finding Angles for Quantum Signal Processing with Machine Precision](https://arxiv.org/abs/2003.02831), and extends code from [its attached repository](https://github.com/alibaba-edu/angle-sequence.).
 This method exactly computes phases by studying the properties of the desired polynomials using a divide-and-conquer approach.
 - :sparkles: The `tf` method employs TensorFlow + Keras, and finds QSP phase angles using straightforward (but sometimes slow) optimization techniques.
-- :key: The `sym_qsp` method employs an iterative, quasi-Newton technique to find QSP phases for a special, lightly-restricted sub-class of symmetrized QSP protocols.
-In comparison to the above two techniques, this method is almost invariably quick, numerically stable, and should suit nearly all near-term application needs.
-It is based off work from [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), and Matlab implementations in the [QSPPACK repository](https://github.com/qsppack/QSPPACK).
+- :key: The `sym_qsp` method employs an iterative, quasi-Newton method to find QSP phases for a special, lightly-restricted sub-class of QSP protocols whose phases are symmetric.
+In comparison with the above two techniques, this method is almost invariably quick, numerically stable, and should suit most applications.
+It is based off work in [Efficient phase-factor evaluation in quantum signal processing](https://arxiv.org/abs/2002.11649), and Matlab implementations in the [QSPPACK repository](https://github.com/qsppack/QSPPACK).
+See the affiliated `CITATION` file for a full list of references.

+> [!WARNING]
-> :warning: As methods for numerically handling QSP protocols have been refined, we have tried to update this repository to reflect leading methods.
-Along the way, we have also had to lightly deprecate older methods (which may still be in use for others).
-In the sections that follow, we try to give special attention to where a new user might enter to find the repository most useful.
+> As methods for numerically handling QSP protocols have been refined, we have tried to update this repository to reflect leading methods.
+Along the way, we have also had to lightly deprecate older methods (which may still be in use by others who use this repository).
+In the sections that follow, we try to give special attention to where a new user might begin to use this repository in the most frictionless way.

 ***